389ds/389ds.github.io/docs/389ds/design/query-optimisation.md

 #### Simple query optimisation
 ------------------------------

 Let us consider the first example once more.
+This is conducted with the liklihood backend.
 As a refresh:

 A database backend, the set of all entries is E. Contains: